-Where the fair values of financial assets and financial fiabilities recorded on the statement of financial position cannot be derived from active markets, they are determined using a variety of valuation techniques that include the use of methematical models.
+Where the fair values of financial assets and financial liabilities recorded on the statement of financial position cannot be derived from active markets, they are determined using a variety of valuation techniques that include the use of mathematical models.
 The input to these models is taken from observable markets where possible, but where this is not feasible, certain assumptions are made when measuring fair values.
 The fair values of financial assets and liabilities are provided in the note on financial risk management.

-Deferred tax asset
+Deferred tax assets

-Deferred tax asset is recognised for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
-Significant management judgement is required to determine the deferred tax asset that must be recognised based upon the likely level of future taxable profit together with estimated future tax planning strategies.
+Deferred tax assets are recognised for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
+Significant management judgement is required to determine deferred tax assets that must be recognised based upon the likely level of future taxable profit together with estimated future tax planning strategies.
 For deferred tax amounts, see Note 9.